sh-dv/hat.sh/docs/docs.md

 ### Storing the Public & Private keys

-Make sure to store your encrytion keys in a safe place and make a backup to an external storage.
+Make sure to store your encryption keys in a safe place and make a backup to an external storage.

 Storing your private key in cloud storage is not recommended!